01732 808 626 info@thinkcbt.com

 • Worry about the implications of the attack or its consequences.

-• A significant change in behavior related to the fear of panic attacks.
+• A significant change in behaviour related to the fear of panic attacks.

 The Panic Disorder Cycle